-Pacific Western Bank started in 1982 with headquarters in Beverly Hills, California.
-Pacific Western Bank handles $25 billion in assets as well as $19 billion in deposits, classifying it as a very large bank.
-Pacific Western Bank lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-On the whole, Pacific Western Bank is an acceptable bank choice, but may leave you wanting more, with a score of 3.8 stars out of 5 from the SmartAsset experts.
-Pacific Western Bank provides customers with a complete suite of product offerings, including savings accounts, checking accounts, money market accounts and CDs.
+Pacific Western Bank was founded in 1982 with headquarters located in Beverly Hills, California.
+Pacific Western Bank owns $38.17 billion in assets as well as deposits totaling $28.10 billion, making it a very large bank.
+Pacific Western Bank lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+With a score of 3.8 out of 5 stars, Pacific Western Bank should be near the middle of the pack in your search for a bank.
+Pacific Western Bank has a varied choice of banking products, which include savings accounts, checking accounts, money market accounts and CDs.
 It has a fair savings rate; you can find higher rates with other banks.
-Finding an institution with no-fee checking and a high savings APY is the best bet for gaining the most income from your deposits while maintaining convenient access to your funds.
+Locating a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same bank is your best option for returning the most income on your deposits alongside convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.01%, Pacific Western Bank ranks poorly compared to the national average.
-Pacific Western Bank's one-year and five-year term lengths CDs earn at a rate of 0.15% and 0.70%, respectively, while its highest-yielding money market account earns at a rate of 0.05%.
-Given its noncompetitive savings rate, you should consider opting for higher earning savings accounts with other banks.
+With a savings rate of 5.15%, Pacific Western Bank ranks highly compared to other U.S. banks.
+Pacific Western Bank's five-month CD has a rate of 4.90% and the seven-month CD earns at a rate of 5.00%, while its highest-yielding money market account earns at a rate of 0.20%.
+Given its poor savings rate, you should think about taking a look at other banks for savings accounts.

 How Pacific Western Bank's Savings Rates Compare